Gus lives in Milton, Ontario, Canada - just west of Toronto.

 "We've even added a user console right inside your Clarion applications that has the capability of instantly connecting you with web-base code changes, a user support forum, product downloads, on-line examples and across-the-web training; all at the click of a button.
 In fact, all of this internet connectivity is our own code, available to you as a subscriber, running inside the Clarion IDE environment."

-"Our tool set has grown tremendously over the last twenty years.
-In 2016 we celebrated the 20th year of commercial availability for The Clarion Handy Tools".
+"Our tool set has grown tremendously over the last twenty-five years.
+In 2021 we celebrate the 25th year of commercial availability for CHT (Clarion Handy Tools)".

-"Now with CHT in its 21st year, we've begun using the tagline "The Next Generation" on our home page at, www.cwhandy.ca, because we're taking code-generation well beyond the relatively narrow confines of the standard Clarion IDE.
+"Now with CHT (Clarion Handy Tools) in their 25th year, we're using the tagline, 25 Years Serving Clarion Developers on our home page at www.cwhandy.ca.
+We've taken code-generation well beyond the relatively narrow confines of the standard Clarion IDE.
 We intend our tagline to also imply that we're dedicating ourselves to taking what were once ordinary Windows desktop-only Clarion applications and broadening the code you'll potentially be generating to address a range of non-windows devices and, where necessary, to employ non-clarion languages in an integrated way still from the Clarion IDE, or utilizing a variety of code-generating tools we're providing in our toolkit."

 "Over the years, we have invested thousands of development-time hours into the CHT toolkit."